Northern Liberties Township, Pennsylvania: History

 The territory between the Delaware and Schuylkill was subsequently divided; the western part was called Penn township, and the eastern part was sometimes called the Unincorporated Northern Liberties.
 Whenever so spoken of, the reference was to that portion of the township which had not been taken up by the formation of districts, and by the time of consolidation the area of the township was very small, the districts of Northern Liberties, Spring Garden, Kensington, Penn, Richmond and the township of Penn and the boroughs of Aramingo and Bridesburg, having been carved out of it.
 In 1854 the township or Unincorporated Northern Liberties was the space of land north of Kensington, west of Richmond and Aramingo, and a portion of Frankford, south of a portion of Oxford and Bristol townships, and east of Penn township.
 A part of it was west of the Frankford Road, and it was all east of Germantown Road.

-In the 1790 census, and for several succeeding censuses, the township was the sixth most populous urban place in the United States.
+In the 1790 census, the township was the sixth most populous urban place in the United States.